gatesry/AI-entity-renamer/custom_components/entity_renamer/README.md

 - View all entities in your Home Assistant instance with their area, device, name, and entity ID
 - Filter entities by area, device, or search term
 - Select multiple entities for bulk renaming
-- Get AI-powered name suggestions from OpenAI
+- Get AI-powered entity ID suggestions from OpenAI following a structured naming template
 - Apply suggested names individually or all at once
 - Access via a dedicated sidebar icon